 Bob Dylan called Tim Hardin ‘the greatest songwriter alive today”.
 Certainly Tim was more than a folkie, since his music was strongly influenced by his parents’ classical albums, his preference for piano and a predilection for jazz-flavoured blues.
 His songs could break your heart, and find a way deep into your soul in a manner that could last for decades.
 His solo album, released in 1965, contained three undisputed classics: “Reason to Believe”, “Misty Roses” and “How Can We Hang On To A Dream”.
 He died much too soon at the age of 39, his talent lost to drugs, alcohol and unreliability.
 In 1972 he managed one last great recording with the release of Bird On A Wire.

 Judy Collins was a folk singer who frankly could sing anything.
 What she chose to record was an album of covers by some of the most talented writers ever, and they were not confined to the folk category: Bob Dylan, Bertold Brecht, Randy Newman, Lennon-McCartney and more.
-This is chamber-pop of the highest order, arranged and conducted by the legendary Joshua Rifkin.
+In My Life is an album of chamber-pop of the highest order, arranged and conducted by the legendary Joshua Rifkin.
 To each of these songs Collins brings her own interpretation, from the achingly beautiful “Tom Thumb’s Blues” to Leonard Cohen’s “Suzanne”, and the Beatles masterpiece “In My Life”.
 There is simply no contemporary singer on the music scene today that can rival the beauty and splendour of this recording.
 No one.